Last Updated on April 18, 2023

-The big a burly St. Bernard is popular for their playful personalities and charming looks.
+The big burly St. Bernard is popular for their playful personality and charming looks.
 The Saint Bullnard also has these qualities, but their intelligence is heightened thanks to the Pit Bull parent.

 Saint Pitbulls are big dogs with huge muscles and a lot of strength.